-You can also contact me on melcooireland (at) gmail dot com or call 353-87-7775058 to arrange alternative dates or book private group tours.
+Click on the contact form on the blog or send a mail to melcooireland (at) gmail dot com to book private group tours.

 The Secret Scripture trail is also available to download as an app from Guidigo.

 Walking Tour App available on iOS and Android

 Go to the Apple or Play store and search for Guidigo, download this free app, then search for Sligo Secret Scripture trail and sign in with gmail, facebook or email and download the tour to your smartphone.